julgoetz/julgoetz/README.md

 ---

 ### :point_down: Current project :
-Currently immersed in the development of an open-source Android app that seamlessly integrates an AI chatbot.
+Currently immersed in the development of an open-source Android app that seamlessly integrates an AI-chatbot.
 It should provide the posibility of effortless transitions between multiple common language models.
-Stay tuned as the first prototype will soonbe available in my GitHub repository.
+Stay tuned as the first prototype will   soon be available in my GitHub repository.

 ---